 Cusco is undeniably touristy.
-You can’t walk five steps around the Plaza de Armas without being brandished with a tour brochure or restaurant or spa menu.
-Women stroll through the streets with llamas, waiting for squealing tourists to pounce for a selfie opp.
+You can’t walk five steps around the Plaza de Armas without being brandished with a tour brochure or a restaurant or spa menu.
+Enterprising women stroll through the streets with llamas, waiting for squealing tourists to pounce for a selfie.
 But Cusco is a must for even the most independent and jaded travelers, as it contains an incredible number of sights.

 During my first couple of days in Cusco, I walked around the center to get my bearings.
 Many churches were illuminated at night.

 I quickly learned to skirt around the Plaza de Armas to avoid swarms of vendors.
 I spent more time in the hilly San Blas neighborhood, which contained dozens of cafes and restaurants.
 A few vendors were scattered in the area, but it didn’t feel nearly as overwhelming as the plaza.

 Tons of of day tours from Cusco are available, and I’d bet a good amount of money that you could go on a different tour every day for months.
 One of the most popular options is the Sacred Valley, which consists of a group of Inca settlements about 1.5 hours from Cusco.
 I went on a tour with Southern Adventure Peru, and one of our first stops was Pisac.
 The ruins included large terraces that lined the hillside.